rtis-training/rtis-training.github.io/index.md

 ### [R for Successful Student Projects (R4SSP)](r4ssp)

-R for successful student projects is mini-course in a flipped-classroom format where the material is available and run through in your own time and drop in sessions for questions/assistance are run.
+R for successful student projects was a mini-course in a flipped-classroom format where the material is available and run through in your own time and drop in sessions for questions/assistance are run.
 For more information about the content and sessions see [THIS PAGE](r4ssp).

+In 2024, R4SSP is being re-designed and the content of R4SSP will be covered through:

+- **Introduction to Data Analysis and Visualisation with R** will be covered by Data Carpentry workshops
+- The extra content in R4SSP on data analysis and visualisation will be delivered by a separate workshop.
+- **R Programming** will be covered by a stand-alone separate workshop

 ## Other training on campus